 Olympians want an inclusive transportation system that supports the economy, everyone's well-being, and limits impacts to the environment.
 We want to use the system to connect to our homes, businesses and gathering spaces and promote a healthy city.

 Our Vision for the Future:

-A complete transportation system that moves people, not just vehicles.
+Complete streets that move people, not just cars.A complete transportation system that moves people, not just vehicles.

 Introduction